Gods (video game)

 Gods is a platform game by The Bitmap Brothers released for the Amiga and Atari ST in 1991.
 The player is cast as Hercules in his quest to achieve immortality.
-It was ported to the Acorn Archimedes, Genesis/Mega Drive, PC98, and Super Nintendo Entertainment System.
+It was ported to the Acorn Archimedes, Genesis/Mega Drive, PC98, Super Nintendo Entertainment System, and Atari Jaguar.

 Plot

-According to the game's own introduction, "four guardians" have invaded and usurped the citadel of the gods.
-The gods offer any hero who can succeed in retaking the citadel one favor.
-The hero who comes forth immediately asks the gods as their favor to be granted a seat among them as an equal.
-The gods are only comforted by the hope the hero fails.
-After the last boss is beaten, the gods prove true to their word and the last image is the hero's body becoming a being of light as he ascends to Mount Olympus.
+Four guardians have invaded and usurped the citadel of the gods.
+The gods offer any hero who can succeed in retaking the citadel one favour.
+The hero who comes forth asks the gods as their favour to be granted a seat among them as an equal.
+The gods are only comforted by the hope the hero will fail.
+After the last boss is beaten, the gods prove true to their word and the last image is the hero becoming a being of light as he ascends to Mount Olympus.